-Pursuant to Rule 28-106.209, F.A.C., a prehearing conference will be held on May 28, 2008, at the Betty Easley Conference Center, 4075 Esplanade Way, Tallahassee, Florida.
-Unless excused by the Prehearing Officer for good cause shown, each party (or designated representative) shall personally appear at the prehearing conference.
+Pursuant to Rule 28-106.209, F.A.C., a Prehearing Conference will be held October 25, 2010, at the Betty Easley Conference Center, 4075 Esplanade Way, Tallahassee, Florida.
+Unless excused by the Prehearing Officer for good cause shown, each party (or designated representative) shall personally appear at the Prehearing Conference.
 Failure of a party (or that party's representative) to appear shall constitute waiver of that party's issues and positions, and that party may be dismissed from the proceeding.